Book-Chat/.github/profile/README.md

 - Hosting with AWS

 ### Create basic webpage where users can view a book club and see what book is being read this month.
- - The webpage will feature the title and other metadata about the book, which will require an API call to the GoodReads API.
+ - The webpage will feature the title and other metadata about the book, which will require an API call to the Google Books API.
  - Single page app, with picture of book, title and month.
  - Interface to Book Chat will consist of get/post/patch
- - Backend will need simple DB and get to GoodReads API
+ - Backend will need simple DB and get to Google Books API
  - No user auth will be performed at this point.

 ### User Login